lbain/lucybain/source/blog/2014/11-10-attribute-vs-property.md

 tags: js, interview-questions
 ---

-## What’s the difference between an "attribute" and a "property"?
+## What’s the difference between an “attribute” and a “property”?

 As usual, let’s start smaller.